0xprasanth/ssl-checker/README.md

 ## Known Limitations and Areas for Improvement

 - **Domain Validation**: While the code checks for domain validity using the Subject Alternative Name (SAN) extension, there are edge cases with wildcards and IP addresses that aren't fully handled.
-- **Reovcation Status**: need to implement to track invalid certificates and monitor certificate revocation occurrences.
+- **CRL/OCSP Check**: need to implement to track invalid certificates and monitor certificate revocation occurrences.
 - **Rate Limiting**: A rate limiting mechanism is implemented to avoid abuse of the SSL checker API.
 This ensures that clients are restricted to a set number of requests per minute or hour to protect the server from being overwhelmed.
 - **View Past Certificate Checks** Add user authentication for tracking personal SSL certificate checks.
 - **Client-Side Hydration** Due to Nextjs's server-side rendering capabilities, when ever the previous request failed then the next request doesn't hydrate to client-side and requires couple of refresh to hydrate the client component